← Back to Articles

 1. Arousal boost:

-• Sudden loud sound activates the amygdala (threat detection)
+• Sudden loud sound activates amygdala threat detection

 • Shifts brain from "low idle" to "high alert"